mattshardman/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+* `.forEach` simply performs a callback function on each element in an array but does not return a new array and can manipulate the original array. `.map` returns a new array of the same size as the original array.

 2. What is the difference between a function and a method?

+* Methods and functions are both functions.
+A method is just a function which is the property of an object.

 3. What is closure?

+* The ability of functions to access variables outside of their own execution environment due to lexical scoping.
+* E.g. if a function is inclosed within another function it will have access to: variables within its own scope, access to variables in the enclosing functions scope and access to variables in the global scope.
+* A function is said to have closure over all the variables it is able to access.

 4. Describe the four rules of the 'this' keyword.

+* 1. Window binding - when the this reference is in the global scope it will bind to the window object.
+* 2. Implicit binding - when a function is called using dot notation this binds to the object the dot references.
+* 3. New binding - when the 'new' key word is used this binds to the instance created by the call.
+* 4. Explicit binding - when a function is called using .call() or .apply() this is passed to the function as an argument to the .call or .apply().
+If the function needs to be called later, such as events, .bind() can be used to the same effect.

 5. Why do we need super() in an extended class?

+* to allow an object created from the extended class to access and call functions on its parent object.

 ### Git Set up